Dream Work: Fantasy, Desire, and the Creation of a Just World

 Perhaps it is for these reasons, the story forces him to choose his own death.
 Anyone else killing him delivers a spear to the heart of freedom, even on the barest eye-for-an-eye terms of justice that cruelty, aggression, and annihilation can instill.
 Who could take responsibility for annihilating all that Killmonger represents—who could annihilate the hopes of freedom and self-determination, the rage at brutalization and dispossession accumulated over centuries?
 It would mean too much, there would have to be change even if only in coming to representational terms with the injustice of race-based oppression and the mechanics of nationalist power.
 (Notice that it is the American ultimately who downs Killmonger’s weapons shipments to maintain the balance of power in the outside world, not the Wakandans and certainly not a repentant Killmonger.)
 As a protest–oriented, righteous, independent anti-hero, Killmonger has valid claims against power.
 Killing him would upend Western claims towards general liberation and enfranchisement that hero movies reproduce.

 These binary terms of justice depicted in Marvel are precisely the basis upon which violent nationalisms persist in fantasy and in life.
 The romance of Killmonger’s childhood visions of an undifferentiated peaceful land by a waterfall (that’s from the cowardly Lion in The Wiz) is precisely the romance of our wishes for return, for a healing within and between ourselves of centuries of apocalyptic violence.
 Killmonger has longed for Wakanda, dreamed up Wakanda.
+His 400 years of rage, of loss and displacement, of trauma, of fantasy, wish, and dreaming fuel the romance that tickles our imagination and sparks our yearning.
 He serves as the impetus, the fulcrum of this great continuing dream of freedom, autonomy, self-realization and power—even in his archly imperialist and masculinist terms.
 “Stand Up, You Are a King.”

 In a dream towards kingliness, both the hero and the villain embody desires for autocratic strength, one towards a feudal nationalist isolation and the other towards imperialist global domination.
 These notions of power are both painfully nostalgic for patriarchal rule.
 Thus Black Panther’s dreams for an Africanist autonomy, for power, retribution, and self-sufficiency are not also magically pure, like Nakia’s dreams of charity and resource-sharing.
 As exciting as adventure films are in their pull on our senses, this one also recalls and pulls on our sense of loss and wanting, and not always in transformational terms.
 The cheap reading of Killmonger is that he simply repeats the sins of his white, Western masters, “He’s one of ours,” and thus earns ideological dismissal as a shameful, vengeful violence—one to which we are less apt to hold his teachers.
 We know much better than to assume such a condescending orientation towards Black insurgency, however.
 What Killmonger's, T’Challa's, and Wakanda’s ideological failings offer us is a call to be mindful of the terms of our own dreams.
 It reminds us that our dreams need tending, like the communities we would like to see manifested in our material lives.